darkhz/adbtuifm/README.md

 adbtuifm is a TUI file manager for ADB.

-It supports:
-- Copy, move, and delete operations on the ADB device and the local machine
-- Transferring files/folders between the ADB device and the local machine

 It has been tested only on Linux.
 Windows/Mac is currently not supported.

 Note that this is an experimental release, so expect bugs.

+# Features
+- Copy, move, and delete operations on the ADB device and the local machine
+- Transferring files/folders between the ADB device and the local machine
+- Ability to change to any directory via an inputbox, with autocompletion support

 # Installation
 ```